pdjong/modbus-spy-esphome/README.md

 ## What is this all about?

 This repository contains an integration for a Modbus spy in ESPHome.
-It provides access to data exchanged on a Modbus data bus.
+It provides access to data exchanged on a Modbus data bus without sending data on the bus itself.

 Originally it was intended to get live data from an Itho Daalderop HP-S95 fully electric heat pump to integrate with ESPHome in Home Assistant.